cueltschey/sni5gect-compact/docs/get_started.md

 ### Use file recording
 Running with Example Connection Recording
 The easiest way to get started with Sni5Gect is to run it using a pre-recorded IQ sample file.
-We've provided a sample for offline testing.
+We have provided a sample for offline testing.

 Download and Extract the example recording file from Zenodo:
 ```bash